hassan-attar/My-Portfolio-website/README.md

 Welcome to my portfolio website!
 This website showcases my skills, projects, and experience.
 The website is built using React and Next.js, providing a smooth and responsive user experience.
 The entire website is designed as a single-page application, resembling a one-page resume.

-You can access the website <a href="https://hassanattar.com">here</a>.
+You can access the website <a href="https://www.hassanattar.com">here</a>.

 ## Features

 - **React and Next.js:** The website is built using React and Next.js.

 - **JSON Data Management:** All the data presented on the website is managed using JSON files.
 This approach eliminates the need for a database and simplifies the data handling process.
+The data file is only read at build-time and then cached on the server.

 - **Type Safety with TypeScript:** TypeScript is used to ensure type safety throughout the project.
 This enhances code quality and helps prevent runtime errors by catching type-related issues during development.